Thomas wasn’t used to doing double-takes.

 Correct.
 Distant Torth hummed with approval.

-Ah, but Thomas understood how politicians served people, and how Mrs. Hollander served abused orphans.
-They pretended to care about people they didn’t like or had never met, and in exchange, they held the power of life or death over children.
+Thomas assessed the Servants of All.
+They might not admit to being privileged, yet they clearly were.
+He understood how politicians served people.
+They pretended to care about people they had never met, and in exchange, they held the law in their hands.

-Mind readers cannot deceive each other, those distant Torth minds sang.
+Mind readers cannot deceive each other, distant Torth minds sang.

 We are not the savages that raised you.